Electric battery: Hazards

+Some battery manufactures have added a bad taste to batteries to discourage swallowing.

 Legislation and regulation

 Legislation around electric batteries includes such topics as safe disposal and recycling.

 In the United States, the Mercury-Containing and Rechargeable Battery Management Act of 1996 banned the sale of mercury-containing batteries, enacted uniform labeling requirements for rechargeable batteries and required that rechargeable batteries be easily removable.
 California and New York City prohibit the disposal of rechargeable batteries in solid waste.
 The rechargeable battery industry operates nationwide recycling programs in the United States and Canada, with dropoff points at local retailers.

 The Battery Directive of the European Union has similar requirements, in addition to requiring increased recycling of batteries and promoting research on improved battery recycling methods.
 In accordance with this directive all batteries to be sold within the EU must be marked with the "collection symbol" (a crossed-out wheeled bin).
 This must cover at least 3% of the surface of prismatic batteries and 1.5% of the surface of cylindrical batteries.
 All packaging must be marked likewise.

 In response to reported accidents and failures, occasionally ignition or explosion, recalls of devices using lithium-ion batteries have become more common in recent years.

-On 2022-12-09, the EU Parliament reached an agreement to force, from 2026, manufacturers to design all electrical appliances sold in the EU (and not used predominantly in wet conditions) so that consumers can easily remove and replace batteries themselves.
+On 9 December 2022, the European Parliament reached an agreement to force, from 2026, manufacturers to design all electrical appliances sold in the EU (and not used predominantly in wet conditions) so that consumers can easily remove and replace batteries themselves.